-During the summer, this beach is great for snorkeling, cliff jumping and exploring the underwater caves.
-It is common to spot Hawaiian Green Sea Turtles and a wide variety of fish native to the Hawaiian waters.
+During the summer, this beach is great for snorkeling, cliff jumping, and exploring the underwater caves.
+It is common to spot Hawaiian Green Sea Turtles and a wide variety of fish native to Hawaiian waters.
 There are also cliffs where many people rock climb and slackline.

-The winter days at Waimea Bay offer monstrous waves that pound down with enough force to nearly sweeping the whole beach away.
+The winter days at Waimea Bay offer monstrous waves that pound down with enough force to nearly sweep the whole beach away.
 This beach is home to The Quiksilver surf competition in memory of Eddie Aikau.
-He is known as one of the best big wave surfers.
+He is known as one of the best big-wave surfers.
 This competition requires such huge waves that until this past year, the waves haven’t even been big enough to hold this competition for the last seven years.

 While finding parking at this beach can be a challenge, it’s a big enough beach that you can still spread out.
 After a day of hanging out at Waimea, we love to head down to Shark’s Cove and enjoy dinner at the awesome food trucks.

 Read my full blog post about Waimea Bay.

 - Doors-Off Oahu Helicopter Flight Tour: My number one recommendation is to do a heli-flight (doors off) and be blown away when you see Oahu from the air.

 - North Shore Shark Cage Tour: The biggest adrenaline rush you can have in Hawaii is beneath the surface with sharks!